muncus/gh-slocheck/README.md

 - `-w` - Warning time, as a duration.
 Unfortunately, Go's Duration does not respect a `d` suffix for days, so it must be specified in hours.
 - `-s` - a [github search string](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)

+For search specifiers that are common to all searches, you may set the environment variable `GH_SLOCHECK_SEARCH_EXTRAS` to a partial github search string.
+For example, the following sets the sort order, and excludes draft PRs:

+`GH_SLOCHECK_SEARCH_EXTRAS="sort:updated-asc draft:false"`

 #### Output

 For each PR, the tool presents (in order, from the left):
 1. Status Indicator - The rollup status for the lastest commit in the PR. (i.e. do the required checks pass)
     - Green checkmark for passing, red X if failing, and a yellow dot if actions are still running.
-2. A 'slug' of repository name and PR number, for reference.
-3. Review Status - green check for approved, red x for changes requested, orange dot for pending.
+1. Review Status - green check for approved, red x for changes requested, orange dot for pending.
-4. Time Since Last Updated - Listed in days
+1. Time Since Last Updated - Listed in days

-As shown below, issues over the provided warning time show the slug in red, and a :rotating-light: by the last updated time.
+1. A 'slug' of repository name and PR number, for reference.
+1. The full Title of the PR
+1. The URL of the PR

 ![example output](slocheck-output.png)